-Bear River Ranch offers a unique and rewarding internship experience for students or recent graduates who wish to spend a semester learning and practicing animal husbandry skills while gaining experience to add to a resume and apply to future jobs!
+Bear River Ranch offers a unique and rewarding internship experience for students and recent graduates!
+If you wish to spend a semester learning and practicing animal husbandry skills while gaining valuable experience to build your resume, this may be the perfect opportunity!
 Preference for our Internship Positions are given to previous summer staff who have graduated college or are taking a semester off from school.
-These internships can be highly individualized to meet the specific intern requirements of your school.
-Interns are supervised directly by our Animals Program Coordinator and Camp's Director.
-Interns required to attend a weekly meeting with their supervisor to discuss goals and objectives for the next week and progress and challenges of the the past week.
+These internships can be highly customized to meet the specific internship requirements of your school.
+Interns are supervised directly by our Animal Programs Coordinator and Camp's Director.
+Interns are required to attend a weekly meeting with their supervisor, discussing goals and objectives for the next week and progress and challenges of the past week.

 Animal Care Internships

 We offer both Fall and Spring Internships for Animal Interns.

 - FALL internships span the months of August to December.

 - SPRING internships cover the months of January to May.

 Our interns are provided housing and a stipend.
 Our Animal Internship Program is ideal for students showing interest in an animal care, organized camping, outdoor education, parks and recreation, or a therapeutic recreation career.